-Macro instructions that support standard structured programming constructs may be difficult to convert to equivalent usage in other languages, even though their intent is usually obvious.
+Macro instructions that support standard structured programming constructs may be difficult for automated tools to convert to equivalent usage in other languages, even though their intent is usually obvious.

 Quality of converted code

 Many factors influence the quality of the converted program; we discuss some of them here.